Adhikari accepts Mamata's dare, says will defeat her in Nandigram or quit politics | Politics

 BJP leader Suvendu Adhikari onMonday accepted the challenge thrown by West Bengal ChiefMinister Mamata Banerjee to contest from his Nandigramassembly seat, asserting he will defeat her in the election orquit politics.

-The TMC turncoat, however, said the final decision tofield candidates will be taken by the BJP leadership afterthorough discussion and not in an arbitrary way like in theruling TMC.
+The TMC turncoat, however, said the final decision tofield candidates will be taken by the BJP leadership after athorough discussion and not in an arbitrary way like in theruling TMC.

-Banerjee sprang a surprise earlier in the day when shedeclared she will contest the assembly election fromNandigram, the seat held by political heavyweight Adhikari.
+Banerjee sprang a surprise earlier in the day when shedeclared that she will contest the assembly elections fromNandigram, the seat held by political heavyweight Adhikari.

 ''If I am fielded by my party from Nandigram, I willdefeat her by a margin of at least 50,000 votes or I will quitpolitics,'' he asserted.